ruoxut/ruoxut.github.io/_pages/about.md

   - /about.html
 ---

-I joined the [School of Mathematical Sciences](https://math.tongji.edu.cn/), Tongji University, as an assistant professor from Sep.
+I'm an assistant professor at the [School of Mathematical Sciences](https://math.tongji.edu.cn/), Tongji University, from Sep.
 2023.
 I was a postdoc at the [Department of Statistics and Actuarial Science](https://saasweb.hku.hk/index.php), the University of Hong Kong, during Aug.
 2021 to Aug.
 2023, hosted by Prof. [Guosheng Yin](https://saasweb.hku.hk/staff/gyin/web/index.html).
 In Jul.
 2021, I obtained my PhD degree at the [School of Mathematics and Statistics](https://ms.unimelb.edu.au/), the University of Melbourne, supervised by Prof. [Aurore Delaigle](https://researchers.ms.unimelb.edu.au/~aurored/).
 I studied as an undergraduate at Jilin University during Sep.
 2012 to Jun.
 2016.

 # Research Interests
 I'm broadly interested in developing statistical methodology in the fields including